Pan-STARRS follow-up of the gravitational-wave event S250818k and the lightcurve of SN 2025ulz: Limits on KN emission from Pan-STARRS observations

 For every Pan-STARRS pointing, we extract an observation time relative to the GW trigger, and the $3.5 \sigma$ limiting magnitude.
 We then extract the absolute magnitude of the KN model for \gfo\ from \cite{Nicholl2021} at the same time, and in the same filter.
 This absolute magnitude estimate for \gfo\ was used to compute a distance at which it would have the same value as the limiting magnitude of each pointing (accounting for line-of-sight extinction).
 With this distance, we compute the fraction of the distance posterior of \GWsource\ from the \whichMap\ skymap that can be ruled out along that line of sight; i.e., we integrate the posterior over all distances closer than the distance computed for \gfo\ to remain at least as bright as our limiting magnitude.

 The results of this analysis are plotted in Figure~\ref{FIG: KN limits}.
 Here the fraction of posterior distance excluded is plotted against the limiting magnitude of each pointing.
 From this plot, we can glean a number of useful insights.
 First, some of the Pan-STARRS pointings reach limiting magnitudes of $\lesssim 22.5$, which allow us to rule out a \gfo-like signal across $\gtrsim 80$\% of the distance posterior.
 Second, there is a spread in the fraction of the distance posterior excluded for pointings with similar limiting magnitudes.
 This can be explained by some combination of differences in distance posterior along different lines of sight, differences in extinction, and the expected magnitude at the time of observation.
-The data are colour-coded to indicate what magnitude \gfo\ would possess at the same phase as the Pan-STARRS pointings; from this, one can see that the pointings from 20 August 2025 ($\sim 2.2$\,d post-burst) are substantially more constraining than those from even just one day later.
+The data are colour-coded to indicate what magnitude \gfo\ would possess at the same phase as the Pan-STARRS pointings; \ie, the distributions of blue, turquoise and yellow points essentially correspond to \gfo\ at $\sim 2.2$, $\sim 3.2$ and $\sim 4.2$\,d post-burst.
+From this, one can see that the pointings from 20 August 2025 (MJD~60907.3; $\sim 2.2$\,d post-burst) are substantially more constraining than those from even just one day later.
 This visually illustrates how important rapid follow-up of GW localisations can be.

 Also in Figure~\ref{FIG: KN limits} we present a histogram that visualises the fraction of pointings that rule out different fractions of distance posterior.
 A few of the pointings are quite discriminatory, ruling out $> 60$\% of the distance posterior.
 However, the bulk of our pointings are much less constraining, with the most common result being that we rule out just $10 - 20$\% of the distance posterior.